Xunnamius/babel-plugin-transform-rewrite-imports/README.md

 returned.
 When returning a full specifier, capturing group substitutions (e.g.
 $1, $2, etc) within the returned string will be honored.

-Note that `specifier`, if its basename is `.` or `..` or if it ends in a directory separator (e.g. `/`), will have "/index" appended to the end before the callback is invoked.
-However, in the case of `appendExtension`, if the callback returns `undefined` (and the specifier was not matched in `replaceExtensions`), the specifier will not be modified in any way.
+Further, in the case of `appendExtension`, note that `specifier`, if its basename is `.` or `..` or if it ends in a directory separator (e.g. `/`), will have "/index" appended to the end before the callback is invoked.
+However, if the callback returns `undefined` (and the specifier was not matched in `replaceExtensions`), the specifier will not be modified in any way.

 By way of example (see the output of this example [here][7]):